nimeshneema/William-Apple-Developer-Platform/Notes/Function.markdown

     In C header files all we are getting are declarations corresponding to the compiled function code present in the library.

 3. When we call or trigger a function anywhere else, it is called "invocation".
 A function invocation uses the name of the function and supplies all the parameters with their correct type.

+Note: Generally when we specify a function name (Objective-C or Swift), we don't use spaces.